numixproject/numix-labs/README.md

     <feGaussianBlur stdDeviation="0.5"/>

-*NOTE: The blur radius is controlled by the `stdDeviation` propery of the filter.
+*NOTE: The blur radius is controlled by the `stdDeviation` propery.
 It can take 2 parameters for the blur radius in x and y axis.*

 #### Luminance mask